 loadBalancerIP field is configured in the Service's specification.
 In the

 loadBalancerIP field, you need to provide the VIP that you want to use.

-This will be configured on F5, pointing to the NodePorts of the Service.
+This is configured on the load balancer, pointing to the NodePorts of the Service.

 LoadBalancer.
 Instead, you can create Services of type